jassoncodes/react-academind/s10-context-api-useReducer/readme.md

 ### Practice project: migrate the project management app to use the Context API

+## Outsourcing Context & State into a Separate Provider Component

 ## React Hook useReducer to manage more complex state